Great-grandfather feared for life during violent home invasion

 Her attack has "uplifted and disturbed" the lives of the elderly couple who no longer feel safe in their home.

-The judge noted she'd been offending for nearly 30 years, after growing up in an atmosphere of violence, drug addiction and poverty.
+The judge noted Todd had been offending for nearly 30 years, after growing up in an atmosphere of violence, drug addiction and poverty.

 Todd has been plagued by drug addiction for a number of years, the court heard, but she says she is motivated to go clean.
 Her children want her to have a different life.